lambda-feedback/user-documentation/docs/advanced/chat_functions/local.md

 }
 ```

-Full body as Lambda Feedback sends it, with all optional μEd fields populated:
+Full body as Lambda Feedback sends it, with all optional μEd API fields populated:
 ```json
 {
   "conversationId": "<uuid>",